meows/racket/docs/angle-1.md

 ## Velocity

-Let's say we're looking at a sequence of numbers which we've collected on a moving car, using a device that detects how far away things are.
-The `seconds` column represents the time of my records according to my stopwatch, with `0` meaning the start of my records.
-The meters represents the readings on my distance device, with `0` meaning the car started right where I was.
+Let's say we're looking at a sequence of numbers which I've collected on a moving car, using a device that detects how far things are from me.
+The `seconds` column represents the time in seconds according to my stopwatch, with `0` meaning the start of my records.
+The `meters` column represents the readings on my distance device, with `0` meaning the car was zero meters away from me.

+Therefore, at 5 seconds the car was 15 meters away.

 seconds | meters
 ------- | ------